Monday, 29 November 2021

 About the Polyphagous Shot-Hole Borer

-The adult female beetles are 2mm long and tunnel into tree stems and branches, causing damage and dieback, from as small as 10mm in diameter up to large trucks and branches.
+The adult female beetles are 2mm long and tunnel into tree stems and branches.
+Updated information indicates the borer tunnels into the tree’s stems and branches, causing damage and dieback, from as small as 20mm in diameter up to large trucks and branches – a change from the initial 10mm branch diameter guideline.

 This beetle spreads with the movement of infested trees, firewood, and green waste material.
 After mating, female borers then disperse to look for suitable host trees and may fly up to 400 metres.